 While reading over Issue 24 of the Adroit Journal, my faith in 2018 has been restored.
 This collection of writing is a true love letter to the year ahead of us.
 It is a testament to what we should not forget, as well as a rallying cry for how we should move forward.
 The essence of this issue is my new year’s resolution.

 I keep returning to Ama Codjoe’s poem, “Garden of the Gods”.
 Codjoe so simply and accurately states, “These days real life / feels like science fiction and science fiction / can be truer than life.”
-In his poem “Mama’s Heart”, Willy Palomo writes, “Our women always flee to save their children / from being slaughtered.
-Running is in our blood / and our blood has always been running.”
-These are the voices we need to keep revisiting: the ones that ask us to not look away.
+This is the voice we need to keep revisiting: the one asking us to not look away.

 Michelle Turner primes us for the challenge of lasting change in her poem “1425 Riverside, Apt.
 B”: